wandering-tiger/Blinds_Aiding_Project_with_YOLO/README.md

 ![the blind on road](/figures/the_blind_on_road.png "the blind on road")

 ## Scenario demonstration
 The scenario for the system is shown below.
 A blind person is standing by the road, with a controller of the system.
-The controller is connected with 2 cameras on both left and right, being able to detect vehicles on both sides, which will promise the safety for blind person.
+The controller is connected with 2 cameras on both left and right side, being able to detect vehicles on both sides, which will promise the safety for blind person.

 ![scenario](/figures/scenario.jpg "scenario")